There will be no final exam in this course.

 Choose between a substantial extension to the ray tracer or the animator, or other suggested projects.

-Projects will be graded during in-person sessions with the TA.
-During the grading session, the TA will run the project to make sure that it conforms to the project guidelines.
-The TA and/or Instructor will then quiz individual members of the team to determine how well they understand the structure of the code, the design trade-offs, and the implemented algorithms.
+Projects may be graded in part during in-person sessions with the TA.
+During the grading session, the TA will run the project to make sure that it conforms to the project guidelines and may quiz the author of the project to determine how well they understand the structure of the code, the design trade-offs, and the implemented algorithms.

 For some of the projects, the last component of the grade will involve using your project to create an artifact, hopefully, of some artistic merit.
 Extra credit will be given for the nicest artifacts, as determined by class vote.

 Assignments must be turned in by 11:59pm on the due date to receive full credit.
-This means that the modification stamp on the electronic submission must be earlier than this time.
 Late assignments are marked down at a rate of 33% per day (not per lecture), meaning that if you fail to turn in an assignment on time it is worth 66% for the first 24 hours after the deadline, 33% for the next 24 hours, and it is worth nothing after that.
 In addition, no extra credit for bells and whistles will be awarded for any late assignment.

 Exceptions to these policies will be given only in unusual circumstances and only in advance.

-There will be a small number of homework sets that will test your in-depth understanding of topics covered topics.
+There may be a small number of homework sets that will test your in-depth understanding of topics covered topics.
 You must work on the homework sets individually.